ExpressionEngine/ExpressionEngine-User-Guide/source/cp/channel/cat/index.rst

 Edit
 ~~~~

-This will take you to the category edit :doc:`edit form <form-cat>`.
+This will take you to the category edit :doc:`edit fotab-settings-cat>`.

 Bulk Actions
 ~~~~~~~~~~~~